Table of Contents[Hide][Show]

 All enzymes are deactivated at a wet-heat temperature of 118 degrees Fahrenheit, and a dry-heat temperature of about 150 degrees.

-So, slather on some probiotic and enzyme-rich raw butter and/or some local raw honey and enjoy!
+So, slather on some probiotic and enzyme-rich raw butter and local raw honey, and enjoy the real benefits of sourdough without unreasonable expectations!

 I checked the ingredients of the sourdough bread I’ve been buying, and the last ingredient listed is “non-packaged yeast”.
 Does this mean it’s no good?
 Or are they referring to naturally occurring yeasts?